joffrey-bion/krossbow/README.md

 All the dependencies are currently published to Bintray JCenter.
 They are not yet available on npm yet.

-If you are using STOMP and have no special requirement for the web socket implementation, `krossbow-websocket-core` doesn't need to be explicitly declared as dependency because it is transitively pulled by all `krossbow-stomp-xxx` artifacts.
+If you are using STOMP and have no special requirements for the web socket implementation, `krossbow-websocket-core` doesn't need to be explicitly declared as dependency because it is transitively pulled by all `krossbow-stomp-xxx` artifacts.

-### Common library

 ```kotlin
 // common source set